-Overall Service Quality Trend
+Overall Public Service Quality Trend

 Private Sector Service Quality

 - There does not appear to be a systematic difference in satisfaction across regions for either public sector or private sector services.

-Figure 8: Service Quality Score by region
+Figure 8 - Overall Service Quality Score (SQS) by region

 Household Income and Highest Qualification

 - Those respondents earning less than $50,000 had a higher level of satisfaction than those earning more.
 This disparity has increased since 2016.